 Quilt manages a stack of patches on a single source tree.
 A series file lists the patch files and the order in which they are applied.
 Patches are applied, incrementally, on the base tree and all preceding patches.
-You can:

-- Apply patches from the stack (quilt push) - Remove patches from the stack (quilt pop) - Query the contents of the series file (quilt series), the contents of the stack (quilt applied, quilt previous, quilt top), and the patches that are not applied at a particular moment (quilt next, quilt unapplied). - Edit and refresh (update) patches with Quilt, as well as revert inadvertent changes, and fork or clone patches and show the diffs before and after work.
+Patches can be applied from the stack (quilt push) or removed from the stack (quilt pop).
+You can query the contents of the series file (quilt series), the contents of the stack (quilt applied, quilt previous, quilt top), and the patches that are not applied at a particular moment (quilt next, quilt unapplied).
+You can edit and refresh (update) patches with Quilt, as well as revert inadvertent changes, and fork or clone patches and show the diffs before and after work.

 A variety of Quilt packages (RPMs, SRPMs and tarballs) are available from various sources.
 Use the most recent version you can find.
 Quilt depends on several other utilities, e.g., the coreutils RPM that is only available in RedHat 9.
 For other RedHat kernels, you have to get the required packages to successfully install Quilt.

-If you cannot locate a Quilt package or fulfill its dependencies, you can build Quilt from a tarball, available at the Quilt project website:
+If you cannot locate a Quilt package or fulfill its dependencies, you can build Quilt from a tarball, available here: